John M. Patterson

 John Malcolm Patterson (September 27, 1921 – June 4, 2021) was an American politician.
-He served one term as Attorney General of Alabama from 1955 to 1959, and, at age 37, served one term as the 44th Governor of Alabama from 1959 to 1963.
+He served one term as Attorney General of Alabama from 1955 to 1959, and, at age 37, served one term as the 44th governor of Alabama from 1959 to 1963.

-His turbulent tenure as governor was roiled by numerous civil rights protests and a long-running extramarital affair with Tina Sawyer, a mother-of-two who would eventually become his third wife.
+His turbulent tenure as governor was roiled by numerous civil rights protests and a long-running extramarital affair with Tina Sawyer, a mother of two who would eventually become his third wife.
 Patterson sought and ran with the support of the Ku Klux Klan when he won the governorship of Alabama in 1958.
 As governor, he was staunchly pro-segregation.
 He expressed regret for this position later in life.

 Patterson came to wider attention in the mid-1950s when he and his father Albert (who was murdered in 1954) fought against criminal organizations that controlled the town of Phenix City, Alabama.

-In 2003, Patterson was the presiding judge over former Chief Justice Roy Moore's appeal against his removal from the Alabama Supreme Court.
+In 2003, Patterson was the presiding judge for former Alabama Chief Justice Roy Moore's appeal against his removal from the Alabama Supreme Court.